utsaslab/crashmonkey/README.md

 ### Automatic Crash Explorer (Ace) ###
 Ace is an automatic workload generator, that exhaustively generates sequences of file-system operations (workloads), given certain bounds.
 Ace consists of a workload synthesizer that generates workloads in a high-level language which we call J-lang.
-A CrashMonkey adapter that we built, converts these workloads into C++ test files that CrashMonkey can work with.
+A CrashMonkey adapter, that we built, converts these workloads into C++ test files that CrashMonkey can work with.
 More details on the current bounds imposed by Ace, and guidelines on workload generation can be found [here](docs/Ace.md).